5 Exercises to Increase Singing Power Like Crazy!

 Today I want to present my 5 favorite exercises for showing how to have power when singing but without destroying your voice.

-These exercises will increase your vocal power, meaning that you’ll be able to hit high and low notes clearly and powerfully every time.
+These exercises will show you how to strengthen your voice and increase your vocal power, meaning that you’ll be able to hit high and low notes clearly and powerfully every time.

 And I promise that if you practice these exercises daily, you’ll increase your singing power like crazy!